A perfect trip… until it wasn’t

 What came next was not just a kidnapping.
 It was a constant test of endurance.

-For six days, their world was reduced to surviving minute by minute:
+For six days, their world was reduced to the basics:

-- A single energy bar per day shared among several hostages
+Extreme hunger, they had a single energy bar per day shared among several hostages.

-The first day set the tone for everything that would come: they witnessed the execution of another hostage.
+The first day set the tone for everything that would come.

 The moment something changes inside

-There is a point, in extreme situations, where the mind stops functioning as usual.
+There is a point, in extreme situations, where the mind changes.

 For Tommy Caldwell, that moment came after days without eating, without sleeping, and without knowing if he would still be alive the next day.